 Investments, except for money market funds, are stated at fair value on a recurring basis.
-Money market funds with maturities of one year or less are recorded at amortized cost.
+Money market funds are recorded at amortized cost.

 The Agency classifies investments as current or noncurrent based on how readily the investment is expected to be converted to cash and whether any restrictions limit the Agency's ability to use the resources.